mist64/cbmbus_doc/2 Bus Arbitration.md

 ### Sending Data to a Device

-Here is the equivalent example that sends a byte stream to device 4, channel 7:
+Here is an example that sends a byte stream to device 4, channel 7:

 | command | description |
 |---------|-------------|